mkunkel/jira-cli/README.md

    - Multi-select from components defined in your Jira project
    - Automatically fetched from Jira API
    - Falls back to default list if API call fails
+   - Type to filter components by name
+   - Recently used components (within 30 days) appear at the top
+   - Usage tracking automatically updates after ticket creation
-   - Arrow key navigation with spacebar to select
+   - Note: Arrow key navigation may wrap around in long lists

 5. **Priority** (default: Medium)
    - Lowest, Low, Medium, High, Highest, Blocker